aaronparker/aaronparker.github.io/_posts/2007-03-11-uninstalling-adobe-reader.md

 To remove these applications you will have to look at something like SMS or Altiris Deployment Solution to perform the command line on each machine.
 You could also look at creating a custom Windows Installer package with Wise Package Studio or FLEXnet InstallShield to run the command line.

 I also tested a remote uninstall using [PSEXEC from Sysinternals](http://www.microsoft.com/technet/sysinternals/ProcessesAndThreads/PsExec.mspx).
-Uninstalling Adobe Reader 5 in this manner just didn&#8217;t get far as the ISUNINST.EXE process just sat there indefinitely, but remotely uninstalling Adobe Reader 7 was successful.
+Uninstalling Adobe Reader 5 in this manner just didn't get far as the ISUNINST.EXE process just sat there indefinitely, but remotely uninstalling Adobe Reader 7 was successful.
 This is the command line I used, nice and simple:

 [code]PSEXEC \\REMOTEMACHINE MSIEXEC /UNINSTALL {AC76BA86-7AD7-1033-7B44-A70900000002} REBOOT=SUPRESS /QB-[/code]